 Would you say that people today are feeling pressure to be gay?
 Peer pressure comes in all forms and, yes, everyday issues pertaining to homosexuals are in the news now more than ever before.
 Gay characters in movies and on television are becoming more common, and far fewer homosexuals are feeling the need to hide their identities from others.

-However… “pressure” to be gay?
+However … “pressure” to be gay?
 Who exactly is feeling “pressure” to be gay?
-Despite their growing acceptance in mainstream culture, gay people today are still harassed, maligned, stereotyped in many ways, denied the ability to marry their partners, and are often the subject of hate by extremist groups and even outright violence.
+Despite their growing acceptance in mainstream culture, gay people today are still harassed, maligned, stereotyped in many ways, denied the ability to marry their partners, and are often the subject of hate and even outright violence by extremist groups and individuals.
 The words “gay” and “queer” are sometimes used as insults, and some people still confuse a homosexual, an adult who is attracted to another adult of the same gender, with pedophiles and child rapists.

 So, again, who is feeling “pressure” to be gay, from their peers or from themselves?
 According to Jehovah’s Witnesses, teenagers of all people!

 Note the above screen capture taken from their official site, JW.org (found here).
 Granted, I’m no sociologist or biologist, but I would agree that sometimes same-sex attraction can be temporary, and humans may very well have a wide range of feelings when it comes to sexuality without ultimately identifying as gay or bisexual; however, that’s not my point.
 My point is, who is feeling all this “pressure” to be gay?
 Why are we using that word and just how accurate is it, especially when it comes to teens and their feelings?

 Also, why are we quoting a 16-year-old when it comes to the difficult nature of human sexuality and biology?
 Teens in the throes of puberty themselves are not exactly the first persons I turn to when I need mature, well-founded, well-researched, expert advice about any subject, especially sex, hormones, and science.